-Established by the UK government as part of its auto enrolment initiative, NEST is one of the world’s fastest growing pension schemes by member numbers.
+Established by the UK government as part of its auto enrolment initiative, Nest is one of the world’s fastest growing pension schemes by member numbers.

-- rigorous quantitative and qualitative collaborative research
+- rigorous quantitative and qualitative research

-- testing practical solutions
+- field testing of practical interventions

 - a comprehensive programme of events and roundtable discussions